Can Dogs Eat Sweet Potato Skins? Yes, but Only as a Small Add-In

 Where to go after sweet potato skins

-Run the numbers before feeding regularly so you know what sweet potato skins does inside the recipe.
+Run the numbers before feeding regularly so you know what sweet potato skins does once the full recipe is built.

 Open guideMore ingredient guides